brawlins/react-webpack-php-starter/README.md

 * webpack-production.config.js
 * webpack-config.js

+The `public` directory is the web root.
+Configure the server to serve files from there.
 The `build` directory is where the webpack output files go.
 This directory is ignored by git.

-## Server Setup

-Configure the server to do the following:

-* Serve files from the `public` folder
-* Redirect all requests to `index.php`

-The redirect is necessary because this setup uses browser history rather than the default hash history.
-This makes URLs cleaner ("/about" instead of "/#/about"), but it also means that the server must be configured to handle the real URL.
-When you hit refresh the server will get a request for "/about" which doesn't actually exist (it's a single page app).
-It needs to direct all requests to the index file so that the JavaScript can load the appropriate component for that route.

 ## Builds